dvlab-research/LISA/README.md

   year={2023}
 }
 @article{yang2023improved,
-  title={An Improved Baseline for Reasoning Segmentation with Large Language Model}, author={Yang, Senqiao and Qu, Tianyuan and Lai, Xin and Tian, Zhuotao and Peng, Bohao and Liu, Shu and Jia, Jiaya}, journal={arXiv preprint arXiv:2312.17240}, year={2023}
+  title={LISA++: An Improved Baseline for Reasoning Segmentation with Large Language Model}, author={Yang, Senqiao and Qu, Tianyuan and Lai, Xin and Tian, Zhuotao and Peng, Bohao and Liu, Shu and Jia, Jiaya}, journal={arXiv preprint arXiv:2312.17240}, year={2023}